triluu03/triluu03/README.md

   </a>
 </div>

-## About me!
+## About me
 **I'm a Bachelor Student in Science at [University of Helsinki](https://www.helsinki.fi/en).
 My main study track is Computer Science and Data Science.
 I like designing and building my own apps using what I have learnt.**
 - 😤 I'm currently working on a project using React, TypeScript, and Material UI, along with Spotify API.
 - 📖 I'm currently learning more about Machine Learning and AI, started with some basics in Data Analytics!
 - 📫 Reach me via: [Facebook](https://www.facebook.com/ductri.03)
 - ⚡ Fun fact: I have "not small" interests in Social Sciences too!

-## Skills!
+## Skills
 - Web Development:
-  - Front-end:
+  - Front-end: React, Redux, Material UI
-  - Back-end:
+  - Back-end: Express, REST API, GraphQL, MongoDB
-- Data Analytics:
+- Data Analytics: Python, R, SQL
-- Programming:
+- Programming: Python, JavaScript/HTML/CSS, TypeScript

 <!--
 **triluu03/triluu03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.